Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

-Let $M$ be a collection of methods and let $s$ be an \emph{initial statement} that may contain calls to methods in $M$ (and no other calls).
+\paragraph{\Sound{} inlining} Let $M$ be a collection of methods and let $s$ be an \emph{initial statement} that may contain calls to methods in $M$ (and no other calls).
 We call $(s, M)$ a program and we do not mention the tuple explicitly whenever it is clear from the context.
 An \emph{annotation} for $M$ consists of a pre- and postcondition for each method in $M$.
-A program $(s,M)$ verifies w.r.t.\ an annotation $\mathcal{A}$ for $M$, if all methods in $M$ verify w.r.t.\ $\mathcal{A}$ and $s$ verifies w.r.t. to $\mathcal{A}$ (where method calls are verified modularly).
+A program $(s,M)$ verifies modularly w.r.t.\ an annotation $\mathcal{A}$ for $M$, if all methods in $M$ verify modularly w.r.t.\ $\mathcal{A}$ and $s$ verifies modularly w.r.t.\ to $\mathcal{A}$ (where method calls are verified using only their pre- and postconditions).

-The \emph{inlined version} of a program $(s,M)$ with bound $n$ is the statement $s$ with all method calls substituted by their bodies up to a call stack size of $n$ (library calls may still be treated modularly).
+The \emph{inlined version} of a program $(s,M)$ with bound $n$ is the statement $s$ with all \pout{method}calls substituted by their bodies up to a call stack size of $n$ (library calls may still be treated modularly).
 Calls that exceed the bound $n$ are replaced by \vipercode{assume false}, such that the code afterwards verifies trivially.

-Inlining is \emph{\longsound} for a program $(s,M)$ with bound $n$ if the following holds: If the program $(s,M)$ verifies modularly w.r.t.\ \emph{some} annotation\footnote{The definition of \soundness{} is slightly different when the program already contains partial annotations as we discuss in \secref{subsec:partial-annotations} and \secref{sec:soundness}.}, then the program inlined with bound $n$ also verifies.
-In the rest of this section, we define a \soundness{} condition that implies that inlining is \sound.
-For programs that satisfy this condition, each error in the inlined program is a \emph{true error}, i.e., corresponds to an error in the original program.
+Inlining is \emph{\longsound} for a program $(s,M)$ with bound $n$ if the following holds: If the program $(s,M)$ verifies modularly w.r.t.\ \emph{some} annotation, then the program inlined with bound $n$ also verifies.\footnote{The definition of \sound{} inlining is slightly different when the program already contains partial annotations as we discuss in \secref{subsec:partial-annotations} and \secref{sec:soundness}.} Consequently, if inlining is \sound{} for a program then each error in the inlined program is a \emph{true error}, i.e., corresponds to an error in the original program.